-Microshades are awesome.
-No need for any lining just screw them together and away you go, hardwood is fine also.
-Hardwood posts are easy as, and or use galvanised brackets to keep them together. - TheSaltyreefer
+Microshades sleepers are awesome.
+No need for any lining, just screw them together and away you go. - TheSaltyreefer

-The difference between the CCA-treated timber and the Microshades sleeper is that it does not contain any Arsenic.
-This one single difference makes the Microshades sleeper an ideal timber for use in garden beds.
-The treatment on the timber is done by pressure.
-No other treatment is made prior to this.
+The difference between the CCA-treated timber and the Microshades sleeper is that the Microshades one does not contain any arsenic.
+This makes the Microshades sleeper an ideal timber for use in garden beds.